kubernetes/website/docs/admin/namespaces/index.md

 ### Step Three: Create pods in each namespace

-A Kubernetes namespace provides the scope for pods, services, and replication controllers in the cluster.
+A Kubernetes namespace provides the scope for Pods, Services, and Deployments in the cluster.

 Users interacting with one namespace do not see the content in another namespace.

-To demonstrate this, let's spin up a simple replication controller and pod in the development namespace.
+To demonstrate this, let's spin up a simple Deployment and Pods in the development namespace.

 We first check what is the current context: